techcentaur/techcentaur.github.io/about.md

 Likes remote work, digital nomad, and carrying regrets.

 Literature keeps me sane — I extensively read and occasionally write fiction.
 [I post excerpts here](/fiction); but do not post full.

-Do you know me?
-How well?
-[Can you answer these questions?](/riddles)